By Rissa Hanneken Updated September 22, 2023

 Writing to Summarize the Story

-One of the demands of the 4th-grade standard is that they must be able to summarize the story and include the theme.
+One of the demands of the 4th-grade standard is that they must be able to summarize the story and include the theme fo the story.
 This directed summary will help them learn how to do this effectively if they include the elements listed at the top.

 Teaching themes can feel daunting, but it can also open up amazing discussions with your students that will be enlightening and gratifying!
 They learn life perspectives when they identify themes, so guide them as they learn this important 4th grade standard – but also enjoy it!